chinamike65/hugo-tuolesi/content/book5/book5en.md

 Some people say that there is no such verse in the Heart Sutra, but Master Xuanzang deliberately added it.

-"It's the Great Bright Mantra", Prajna Wisdom is Great Brightness, which can eliminate ignorance and troubles.
+"It's the Great Bright Mantra", Prajna Wisdom is Great Brightness, which can eliminate ignorance and afflictions.

 "It is the supreme mantra", apart from this mantra, there is no other superior mantra, which means that there is no mantra that is more superior to the Prajnaparamita mantra.